tiagomms/xr-portfolio/_posts/2023-12-30-xr-design-fellowship-module-05-assign.md

 ### TL;DR

 This month's goal was to develop a MR Fitness experience. **I focused on exercises to make people fit while in Bed (hence FitInBed).
-"Get out my porch" would be the first game of several - focused on games with a fitness component for people to move around within their beds.**
+"Get out my porch" would be the first game of several - focused on games with a fitness component for people to move around within their beds.
+I wanted to do something for people that can't barely walk (due to muscular degeneration or inactivity after surgeries) and thus have a lot of limitations when it comes to exercising.
+The fact they stay in a bed without moving much leads to higher chances of respiratory infections, and thus exercises would certainly help on that regard**.

 I really didn't have much time for this assignment.
 I was heavily focused on a job delivery and on the TUMO workshops for teenagers from ages 12-18 in game development.
 I mostly focused on making a quick prototype that was fun and engaging, despite its many flaws.
+Making it fun would also expand the game to a wider audience that maybe likes to be lying on the couch or bed.

 Anyway, I think the idea has some potential and FitInBed games could actually make some sense in helping people in need and make room for people to support their loved ones remotely.